harmlessaccount/discord-url/README.md

-# Discord URL Tester
+# Discord URL

-`discord-url-tester` is a Command Line Interface (CLI) tool designed to test Discord-related URLs using two HTTP clients: `aiohttp` and `tls_client`.
+`discord-url` is a Command Line Interface (CLI) tool designed to test Discord-related URLs using two HTTP clients: `aiohttp` and `tls_client`.
 You can set different requests on `urls.json`.

 The CLI supports dynamic parameters, request retries, and offers options for anonymizing sensitive data within responses.